CDCgov/cdc-react/README.md

 All packages use ESLint and Prettier to enforce lint and code formatting rules.
 You can run `yarn lint` at the root level to run ESLint on all source code files across all packages, or at the package level to scan files for a specific package.
 This also applies to code style checks, which can be run with `yarn format:check`.

+## Building a Package

+Each package will have a build script that will be defined in their espected `package.json` file.
+This script will typically envolve running the TypeScript compiler against the typescript code, and performing any JS minifying and bundling steps.
+Vite is used here to take care of this process.

+To build a package, you can run `yarn build:<package name>` at the root level, or `yarn build` at the package level.

+## Publishing a Package

+Every package within this monorepo is published to a separate package on NPM.
+To publish a package, you will first need to create an NPM account and be added to the `us-goc-cdc` NPM organization.
+Next, you need to update the version of the package within the package's `package.json` file, as NPM does not allow previous versions to be overwritten.

+Finally, you can perform a manual publish by running `npm publish` at the package level.
+This command will upload all files and directories listed in the `files` property of the package's `package.json`.
+This is typically everything in the `dist` directory.

+**Note: A CI/CD process will be built in the near-future to automate this publishing process.
+Once it is complete, it should be the main mechanism for publishing a package.
+Manual publishing should only be done if the CI/CD pipeline is not usable.**

 ## Contributing

 If you are external to the CDC and would like to contribute, please fork this repo and propose changes via a Pull Request against the main branch of the upstream repo.